A Creative Field

 While that’s an over-simplified example, the pain point remains the same: how do marketers define the difference between metrics that look good, yet mean nothing, and revenue-based metrics that indicate how a business is doing overall.
 Arguably, the people who feel that tension the most are marketing managers who have to report on their teams success to the C-suite or leadership team.
 Impressions, views, or other abstract measurements without context on how they lead to sales can and do feel like vanity metrics with little weight and even less credibility.
 When presented to individuals who are focused on the overall growth of an organization, it’s no wonder these vanity metrics fall short.

-So, what numbers do matter and how can marketing present data that’s relevant to the C-suite team while also indicating what marketing efforts are working?
+So, what numbers do matter and how can marketing present data that’s relevant to the C-suite team while also indicating what digital marketing efforts are working?
 The answer comes with two terms, a little math, and one critical number.

 To calculate the golden ratio for marketing.
 You need two numbers: Customer Lifetime Value (CLV) and Customer Acquisition Cost (CAC).